We may earn money or products from the companies mentioned in this post.

 If you are still holding onto unused Disneyland tickets, don’t worry.
 Disneyland has extended the expiration of tickets.

-If you have children that turned three, and now need a ticket, or children that have turned 10 and need to upgrade to an adult ticket, we hope Disney will release information soon.
-Many people, myself included are also in this same boat.
+If you have children that turned three, and now need a ticket, or children that have turned 10 and need to upgrade to an adult ticket, you will need to contact Disneyland, or if you purchased through my ticket partner Get Away Today, you can contact them directly.

 Disneyland Canceled Annual Passes